Cotton gravity is not predictive: Introduction

 The theory of Cotton gravity was first challenged by Bargue\~no \cite{Bargueno_2021}, who argued that this theory had less information than general relavity.
 The arguments of \cite{Bargueno_2021} were not conclusive and were refuted by Harada in \cite{Harada_2021R}.
 On the other hand, it is well known that the Cotton tensor for conformally flat Riemannian manifolds vanishes identically \cite{garcia_2004}, so that all Friedman-Lema\^{\i}tre-Robertson-Walker (FLRW) spacetimes solve trivially the equations of Cotton gravity.
 In this letter, we show that the problem with this theory goes beyond the case of isotropic and homogeneous spacetimes.
 Specifically, we shall see that the degree of arbitrariness in the solutions of Cotton gravity increases with the degree of symmetry assumed.
+Such an indetermination has previously been observed in other modified gravity theories, such as generalized teleparallel gravity \cite{isuzi2014}.

-We treat in the following, first the case of static spherically symmetric solutions, which we show to depend on an arbitrary function of the radial coordinate, then the case of anisotropic cosmologies, which depend on an arbitrary function of time.
+After briefly presenting the theory of Cotton gravity, we treat in the following, first the case of static spherically symmetric solutions, which we show to depend on an arbitrary function of the radial coordinate, then the case of anisotropic cosmologies, which depend on an arbitrary function of time.
+We also discuss the Codazzi tensor approach to Cotton gravity, which we show to suffer from the same indetermination.